Quick Answer

 7. Apply for the Yellow Slip (MEU1)

-As an EU citizen, the Yellow Slip is your official certificate of registration as an EU resident of Cyprus.
-Apply at the civil registry office in your district.
+The Yellow Slip is your official EU resident registration certificate in Cyprus.
+Apply at your district civil registry office.

 Required documents: valid EU passport or ID, proof of Cyprus address (rental contract), proof of financial means, MEU1 application form, and two passport photos.
 Health insurance is not a mandatory requirement.